 Have You Been Exposed to Asbestos on the USS Samuel Gompers (AD-37)?

-If you suffer from an asbestos-related illness and want to understand better how asbestos was used in the Navy, we can help you with elaborated knowledge on the topic.
-We can also put you in touch with your former shipmates.
-To learn more, call us at 760.621.6147.
+If you suffer from a malignant asbestos-related illness and want to understand better how asbestos was used in the Navy, we can help you with elaborate knowledge on the topic.
+Should you decide to file claims and receive the deserved compensation, we can assist you with connecting an experienced lawyer ready to help.